 Vigorous align-and-flow style classes to wake you up and get you going and flowing into the rest of your day.

 Gentle Vinyasa yoga is an intuitive group class that features personal modifications and emphasizes integrating mind, body, spirit, and breath–all within a playful, safe environment.
 Together, we come into the breath and quiet the mind as we find steadiness in asana.
 All are encouraged to accept the beauty of their practice without needing to achieve anything other than coming into the present moment and truly experiencing it.
 Meditation and pranayama are included in each session.
 Prompts for guided visualization and mantra may be offered.
 Gentle Vinyasa yoga is a great way to transition from the weekend into the work-week.

 In Hatha Yoga, we come into the breath and quiet the mind as we find steadiness in asana and attain increased balance and an enhanced connection to our highest self.
 Each class provides personal modifications and emphasizes integrating mind, body, energy, and breath–all within a playful, supportive environment.
-In addition to sequencing for an energetic effect, meditation, pranayama, guided visualization, and mantra are offered in each session.
 All levels of practice are welcome.

 For students interested in exploring a transition from Level I to Level II of the Integral Yoga lineage as taught by Sri Swami Satchidananda.
 New asanas will be introduced, and others will be held longer to deepen the experience.
 Yoga nidra, longer extensions of pranayama, meditation and mantra are part of this class.
 All students are gently reminded to practice to their comfort level and to arrive a few minutes early to set up their mats.